 Is any dress code likely to strike as much fear into even the most sartorially self-confident of men as smart casual?
 Reading that horribly nebulous phrase on an invitation is to enter a whole world of confusion.
 Following George Orwell’s ‘doublethink’ – the ability to hold two contradictory thoughts in one’s mind at the same time – to be smart and to be casual simultaneously does not sit comfortably.

-Indeed, consult the historic etiquette guide Debrett’s – apparently for people who still dress differently depending on whether they’re in the town or the country – and it cuts the cake in even finer slices: smart casual becomes ‘formal smart casual’ (above) and ‘informal smart casual’ (below).
-The former requires the wearing of a good quality jacket or blazer, trousers other than jeans, a shirt with a collar, and shoes that are not sneakers or sandals.
-Ties are not required.
+Indeed, consult the historic etiquette guide Debrett’s – apparently for people who still dress differently depending on whether they’re in the town or the country – and it cuts the cake in even finer slices: smart casual becomes “formal smart casual” and “informal smart casual”.

-If this sounds familiar, that is because ‘informal smart casual’ as defined above is rather the norm these days.
-As it happens, men’s style has shifted as if to accommodate smart casual, as formality and ‘casuality’, so to speak, have become increasingly blurred.
-The Beat poet Jack Kerouac once noted that he felt required by the norms of his time to wear blazer and tie for official publicity stills, though in his personal life dressed much more at ease in sportswear and military surplus.
-This was a time when perceptions of hip – to use the terminology of Kerouac’s circle, as it defined this new, creative lifestyle of the loose and easy – were beginning to be formed on the street and filter up, not trickle down from further up the typically formally-attired social ladder.
+If this sounds familiar, that is because “informal smart casual” as defined above is rather the norm these days.
+As it happens, men’s style has shifted as if to accommodate smart casual, as formality and “casuality” have become increasingly blurred.
+The Beat poet Jack Kerouac once noted that he felt required by the norms of his time to wear a blazer and tie for official publicity stills, though in his personal life dressed much more at ease in sportswear and military surplus.
+This was a time when perceptions of what was cool were beginning to be formed on the street and filter up, not trickle down from further up the typically formally-attired social ladder.

 A New Dynamic